 This can result in multiple recruitment businesses vying against each other for the role.

 While these types of agencies tend to recruit across the market, this isn’t always the case and can also include specialist recruitment agencies.

 If a business has a senior role to fill, it may decide to contact an executive search or headhunting firm.

 These recruitment professionals concern themselves with high-end positions, typically seeking passive candidates for management, c-suite or niche jobs.

 Unlike agencies that work on a contingency basis, executive recruiters often operate on retained terms, meaning they’re employed by a business on an ongoing basis.
-They are usually paid an upfront fee and/or in instalments - and are usually more costly for an employer.
+They are usually paid an upfront fee and/or in installments, and are usually more costly for an employer.

 What is a temp agency?